iPhone Text Effects: Tips and Tricks

 Now that we’ve covered the most important basics of wireless charging, let’s get into the phones that do it best.
 Here is our list of the best phones that currently feature wireless charging technology.

-Both the Samsung Galaxy S25 and Galaxy S25 Ultra support fast wireless charging and — a really cool feature of many modern smartphones — reverse wireless charging, so you can power up earbuds, watches, or other accessories right from your phone.
+Both the Samsung Galaxy S26 and Galaxy S26 Ultra support wireless charging and reverse wireless charging, so you can power up earbuds, watches, or other accessories right from your phone.

-The standard Galaxy S25 is compact but powerful, with a 6.2-inch AMOLED display, Snapdragon 8 Elite processor, 12GB of RAM, and a triple-camera setup led by a 50MP main lens.
-Its 4,000 mAh battery and bright screen make it easy to use all day, indoors or outdoors.
+The standard Galaxy S26 is compact but powerful, with a 6.3-inch Dynamic AMOLED 2x display, Snapdragon 8 Elite Gen 5 for Galaxy processor, 12GB of RAM, and a triple-camera setup led by a 50MP main lens.
+Its 4300 mAh battery and bright screen make it easy to use all day, indoors or outdoors.

-The Galaxy S25 Ultra builds on that with a larger 6.8-inch display, a stronger titanium frame, and a quad-camera system featuring a 200MP main camera and 50MP ultra-wide.
-It also has a 5,000 mAh battery, up to 1TB of storage, and includes the S Pen for note-taking and editing — especially making it a must have for students and creators.
+The Galaxy S26 Ultra builds on that with a larger 6.9-inch display and a quad-camera system featuring a 200MP main camera, 50MP Periscope Telephoto, 10MP Telephoto, and 50MP Ultrawide.
+It also has a 5000 mAh battery, up to 1TB of storage, and includes the S Pen for note-taking and editing — making it a great option for students and creators.
+The S26 Ultra supports up to 25W wireless charging, though hitting those speeds consistently requires Samsung's recommended magnetic case and first-party wireless charger.

-Whether you prefer the smaller Galaxy S25 or the feature-packed Ultra, both are great choices if wireless charging is a must-have.
+Whether you prefer the smaller Galaxy S26 or the feature-packed Ultra, both are solid choices if wireless charging is a must-have.

 The newest iPhone 17 Pro models continue to support MagSafe wireless charging up to 15W and Qi charging up to 7.5W, keeping them fully compatible with Apple accessories and a wide range of third-party chargers.